When and how to measure a habitat or development’s impact on biodiversity.

 - plan habitat management decisions that promote biodiversity

-To use the biodiversity metric calculation tool, your ecologist will need to know:
+To use the metric tool, your ecologist will need to know:

 - the types of habitat, both present and planned

-- the size of each ‘habitat parcel’ in hectares, or kilometres for linear habitats (watercourse and hedgerows)
+- the size of each ‘habitat parcel’ in hectares or metres squared, or for linear habitats (watercourse and hedgerows) in kilometres or metres

 - the condition of each ‘habitat parcel’